← All docs

 • Compiled-in only: Plugins must be compiled into the server binary.

-There is no dynamic loading (shared libraries).
-New plugins require
+There is no dynamic loading.
+New plugins require a rebuild.

 • No async hooks: Plugin hooks are synchronous.
 Long-running plugin